<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Some of their problems are systemic and difficult to address.
 The reason they haven’t addressed these challenges is that they are uncertain what to do, or they’re worried about what kind of new problems changing might create for them, or they are afraid of the many (often political) conversations they are going to need to have internally with stakeholders who have conflicting needs and opinions.
 Often a combination of all three reasons is enough to keep them from changing.

-In this scenario, a legacy sales call doesn’t provide the value the client needs the salesperson to create in the sales conversation, as identifying the problem provides the client exactly none of the help they need.
+In this scenario, a legacy sales call doesn’t provide the value the client needs the salesperson to create in the sales conversations, as identifying the problem provides the client exactly none of the help they need.
 Call this the commoditization of the discovery call, a first meeting where the only real outcome is articulating a problem already well known to the client.

 The research suggests that buyers (the words research firms use to categorize clients) are trying to avoid salespeople for as long as they can, preferring to search for answers themselves.
 In doing so, they find a lot of information but little insight into what they need to change.